canary-for-cognition/multimodal-dl-framework/classifier/README.md

 An RNN is a class of NNs where connections between nodes form a directed graph along a temporal sequence.
 For a given input sequence, RNNs allow for outputs at a previous time step to be used as inputs to the next one by implementing hidden states.
 Such a mechanism makes it possible to leverage temporal dynamic behaviour, thus RNN models are mostly used in the fields of NLP and speech recognition.
 Nevertheless, they can also be used for classification tasks.

 RNN architectures have been used in this research in the form of Long Short-Term Memory units (LSTM) and Gated Recurrent Unit (GRU) to perform sequence classification on audio and eye-tracking data.
 A common LSTM unit consists of a cell and three gates: (i) input, (ii) forget and (ii) output.
 The cell remembers values over arbitrary time intervals and the gates regulate the flow of information into and out of the cell.
 Intuitively, the cell is responsible for keeping track of the dependencies between the elements in the input sequence, the input gate controls the extent to which a new value flows into the cell, the forget gate controls the extent to which a value remains in the cell and the output gate controls the extent to which the value in the cell contributes to the computation of the output activation of the unit.
 The GRU is similar to an LSTM but features fewer parameters as it lacks an output gate.
-The performance of the GRU on certain tasks was found to be comparable to that of the LSTM while guaranteeing shorter training time.
+The performance of the GRU on certain tasks was found to be comparable to that of the LSTM while guaranteeing shorter train time.

 In the experiments conducted for the present work, the hyperbolic tangent function was used as the activation function since this is the default implementation of the LSTM layer in PyTorch.
 Both the LSTM and the GRU were implemented as bidirectional networks.
-The principle of Bidirectional RNN (BRNN) architectures is to split the neurons of a regular RNN into two directions, one for the positive time direction (i.e. forward states), and another for the negative time direction (i.e. backward states).
+The principle of Bidirectional RNN (BRNN) architectures is to split the neurons of a regular RNN into two directions, one for the pos time direction (i.e. forward states), and another for the neg time direction (i.e. backward states).
 The outputs from the two states are not connected to the inputs of the states in the opposite direction.
 By taking into consideration time with respect to two directions, input information from the past and future of the current time frame can be leveraged (unlike standard RNNs, in which delays are required for including future information).

 Both GRU and LSTM-based models share the same base architecture, which stacks a normalization layer and two RNN layers with a hidden size equal to 256 and dropout with probability 0.2.
-The normalization layer computes the mean and variance used for normalization from all of the summed inputs to the neurons in a layer on a single training case.
+The normalization layer computes the mean and variance used for normalization from all of the summed inputs to the neurons in a layer on a single train case.

 ### CNN